ZachPella/tick-pipeline-analysis/markdown.md

 When samples are sequenced across multiple lanes, you get separate FASTQ files for each lane containing reads from the same DNA library.
 These represent identical genetic material processed through different physical lanes of the sequencer.
 The reads in L001 and L002 files sample the same underlying tick genome - they're technical replicates from the sequencing process rather than biological replicates.

 #### Input Data Structure
-For each of the 61 tick samples (plus negative control), the script expects four separate files:
+For each of the 61 tick samples, the script expects four separate files:
 - `SAMPLE_L001_R1_*.fastq.gz` (forward reads from lane 1)
 - `SAMPLE_L001_R2_*.fastq.gz` (reverse reads from lane 1)
 - `SAMPLE_L002_R1_*.fastq.gz` (forward reads from lane 2)